 Applicants who want to apply for these project type grants must first request approval from Ecology.
-Please contact Amy Krause, THA Grant Program Coordinator, with your project proposal, and if funding is available we can initiate a new grant application in Ecology's Administration of Grants and Loans (EAGL) online system.
+Please contact Amy Krause, THA Grant Program Coordinator, with your project proposal.
+If funding is available, we can initiate a new grant application in Ecology's Administration of Grants and Loans (EAGL) online system.

 For more information, see our 2022 THA Funding Guidelines and application guidance documents linked below.

 - Federally recognized Tribal governments